My research spans comparative and global politics of climate change, environment, and energy, focusing on four principal strands:

 Climate and energy governance in Ireland

 I co-edited a symposium in the journal Irish Political Studies on the politics of climate change in Ireland along with Conor Little.
 My contribution to the symposium examined the development of climate legislation in Ireland.
-In 2017 I undertook a study funded by the Irish Environmental Protection Agency examining whether the existing energy governance framework in Ireland can deliver decarbonisation at the scale required.
-Currently, I am Principal Investigator on an 18-month project evaluating Ireland’s policy response to climate change since 1996 also funded by the Irish Environmental Protection Agency.
+In 2017 I undertook a study, funded by the Irish Environmental Protection Agency, entitled Enabling Decarbonisation: A Study of Energy Sector Governance in Ireland.
+In 2018 I undertook a study along with Laura Devaney, funded by the National Economic and Social Council, entitled Advancing the Low-Carbon Transition in Irish Transport.
+Currently, I am Principal Investigator on a 21-month project evaluating Ireland’s policy response to climate change since 1996 also funded by the Irish Environmental Protection Agency.
+I am currently co-editing a book entitled “The climate crisis: Ireland’s response”, to be published by Palgrave in autumn 2020.
+I am also interested in Ireland’s climate change governance in comparative perspective.
+I co-edited a Special Issue of the journal Environmental Politics on Climate Politics in Small European States” with Neil Carter and Conor Little, which was published in autumn 2019.